MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/general-ledger/cant-reverse-transactions.md

 # required metadata

 title: Can't reverse a transaction
-description: Describes different reasons why transactions can't be reversed.
+description: Describes the different reasons why transactions can't be reversed.
 It also lists solutions to this issue in Microsoft Dynamics 365 Finance.
 author: kweekley
 ms.date: 04/19/2024